systemctl start/status/stop/restart wazuh-manager

 -X GET/POST/PUT/DELETE

-Specifies a custom request method to use when communicating with the HTTP server.
+Specify a request method to use when communicating with the HTTP server.

-The API URL to use if you are running the command on the manager itself.
-It will be http or https depending on whether SSL is activated in the API or not.
+The API URL to use.
+Specify http or https depending on whether SSL is activated in the API or not.

 -H "Authorization: Bearer <YOUR_JWT_TOKEN>"

-Include an extra header in the request to specify JWT token.
+Include an extra header in the request to specify the JWT.

 -k